zeyadhessuin/zeyadhessuin.github.io/README.md

 # zeyadhessuin.github.io
-Experienced Deep Learning Engineer specializing in computer vision techniques applied to medical data.
-I am a certified TensorFlow Developer with a background in academic research.
+Master’s student, experienced deep learning engineer specializing in computer vision techniques applied to medical data, and certified TensorFlow developer with a background in academic research.